AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 ### Stacked UNET Model:
 <br>
-Developed a novel Stacked UNET model, which integrates multiple UNET architectures in a hierarchical fashion to capture complex features and enhance segmentation performance.
+Developed a novel Stacked UNET model, which hierarchically integrates multiple UNET architectures to capture complex features and enhance segmentation performance.
 This approach aims to improve the sensitivity and specificity of the detection process, particularly for identifying early-stage diabetic retinopathy.
 The training procedures and model metrics are located in the Stacked_UNET folder of the repository.

 </br>
 </br>